Keison888/My-Exam-Work/README.md

 <h3>
   That's about it.<br>
   I hope that it atleast runs and once you feel that you have done explored enough,<br>
-  Be sure to move back to the email and fill in the survay.
+  Be sure to move back to the email and fill in the survey.
 </h3>

 <h4>